Our core program is the food bank.

 The majority of our operation is in the acquisition, storage and distribution of donated and purchased food and grocery items.

-America’s Second Harvest of the Big Bend is a member of the Feeding America network, formerly known as America’s Second Harvest – which is the nation’s largest food relief organization comprised of 203 member food banks throughout the country.
+Second Harvest of the Big Bend is a member of the Feeding America network, which is the nation’s largest domestic hunger relief organization, comprising 200 food banks throughout the country.

-Our food distribution is completed through our network of more than 130 partner agencies that feed the hungry through food pantries, soup kitchens and residential programs for people in need.
-These partner agencies are other non-profits and faith-based organizations that directly serve those in need.
-They are located throughout the 11-county region of the Big Bend that we serve, including Leon, Gadsden, Calhoun, Franklin, Gulf, Jefferson, Jackson, Liberty, Taylor, Madison and Wakulla Counties.
-We deliver to each of these counties at least twice monthly, and agencies can also pick up food at our warehouse.
+Our partner agencies are located throughout our 11-county Big Bend service area, including Leon, Gadsden, Calhoun, Franklin, Gulf, Jefferson, Jackson, Liberty, Taylor, Madison and Wakulla Counties.
+We deliver to each county at least twice monthly, and agencies also can pick up food at our warehouse.